125 Best Restaurants in Tokyo, Japan

 Known For

-• outdoor seating overlooking Tokyo Bay
+• Outdoor seating overlooking Tokyo Bay

-• a selection of craft beers brewed on-site
+• Craft beers brewed on-site

 Tableaux